simonedimaria/simonedimaria.xyz/content/posts/IrisCTF-2025/webwebhookhook/index.md

 summary: Writeup for webwebhookhook web challenge of IrisCTF 2025
 categories: ["web"]
 difficulty: "medium"
-tags: ["writeup", "race condition", "DNS rebinding"]
+tags: ["writeup", "DNS rebinding", "race condition", "TOCTOU"]
 ---

 ## TL;DR
-The challenge consisted in exploiting a **Race Condition** by using **DNS rebinding** to bypass `URL.equals()` check in Java.
+The challenge consisted in exploiting a **TOCTOU** race condition by using **DNS rebinding** to bypass `URL.equals()` check in Java.

 ## Description
 > I made a service to convert webhooks into webhooks.

 ## Source code analysis
-Upon extracting the challenge attachments, it will present itself as a Kotlin-based Spring Boot application with minimal code support.
+Upon extracting the challenge attachments, it will present itself as a Kotlin-based Spring Boot application with very minimal code.
-In fact the only relevant files to us are `WebwebhookhookApplication.kt` , `State.kt` and `controller/MainController.kt`.
+In fact the only relevant files to us are `WebwebhookhookApplication.kt`, `State.kt` and `controller/MainController.kt`.

 **State.kt**
 ```kotlin {lineNos=inline}